-For example, while in 2018 the total export value of crude oil from Canada was over 1.5 times that of cars (as seen above), the overall contribution of the oil and gas industry to the national GDP ($117 billion) was more than 6 times that of the Ontario auto industry.
+A good example is despite car exports this year being similar in total value to what they were in 2018 - just over half the value of mineral fuel exports - the overall contribution of the oil and gas industry to the national GDP ($117 billion) was about 6 times that of the Ontario auto industry.

-The bottom line: oil and gas is one of the single largest contributing sectors to the national economy.
-Furthermore, over the next decade oil and gas is expected to continue to be one of the largest contributors and a major source of tax revenues:
+The bottom line is this: oil and gas is one of the single largest contributing sectors to the national economy.
+Furthermore, over the next decade oil and gas is projected to be one of the largest contributors to our GDP and a major source of tax revenues

 > $1.4 trillion to Canada’s GDP